Kenny Omega: Other media

-Smith, during his time with NJPW, promoted one of the new BanG Dream! games during a series of trailers that aired in 2018; both the franchise and promotion are owned by parent company Bushiroad.
+In 2018, during his time with NJPW, Smith starred in a series of trailers for the mobile game BanG Dream!
+Girls Band Party!.
+Both properties were owned by Bushiroad at that time.
+Smith was unfamiliar with the BanG Dream! franchise at the time, but agreed to the commercials since he liked playing rhythm games.
+He became a fan of the series and particularly the band Roselia while playing the game to prepare for the ads.

 Personal life

 Smith considers himself straight edge as he avoids the recreational use of alcohol and drugs.
 He began suffering from vertigo in 2018, and adapted to his diagnosis by practising in a custom wrestling ring designed to spin.
 He is close friends with his former tag team partner Michael Nakazawa.

 Smith resided in the Katsushika ward of Tokyo and is fluent in Japanese.
 He said in October 2016 that he "loved Japanese culture before even realizing it was, in fact, Japanese culture" and that his favorite video games and cartoons were Japanese.
 He has since acquired Japanese citizenship.
 Regarding his personal life, he said in 2016 that he had no time to think about relationships because he was so focused on wrestling.

 An avid gamer, Smith hosted a YouTube series called Cleaner's Corner, in which he played some of his favorite video games.
 In June 2016, he made a guest appearance at Community Effort Orlando, defeating WWE wrestler Xavier Woods in a game of Street Fighter V. The two often appear at video game conventions together, with Omega also dressing as Sans for an episode of AEW Dynamite on October 30, 2019.
-He portrayed the character Cody Travers in a live-action portion of a trailer for Street Fighter V: Arcade Edition in 2018, and voiced a fictionalized version of himself in an episode of the animated series Captain Laserhawk: A Blood Dragon Remix (2023).
+He portrayed the character Cody Travers in a live-action portion of a trailer for Street Fighter V: Arcade Edition in 2018, voiced a fictionalized version of himself in an episode of the animated series Captain Laserhawk: A Blood Dragon Remix (2023), and performed the motion capture for Alex in Street Fighter 6 (2023), including the One-Winged Angel.